Skip to main content

 When enabled, a network switch may act as a "querier" to coordinate multicast traffic such as sACN lighting levels.
 Its job is to send out a "query" at a regular interval to ask all network devices if they are interested in multicast traffic such as sACN universes.
 A DMX Gateway, for example, will respond to a query with a simple Membership Report packet, instructing the network that it is interested in a universe such as universe 1.
 Switches that have IGMP snooping enabled between any source of universe 1 and that gateway will forward that universe's data to the DMX gateway port.

-If there is multicast data on a network that has not been accounted for by IGMP, we enter the world of Unregistered Multicast.
+Unregistered Multicast is multicast data that has not been accounted for by IGMP.

 clipboard_ef3e0b041b909a20a8885ab494194ed20.png